It’s official: scientists have figured out the secrets for how to study effectively for exams.

 V. Champions’ Mindset: Unleash The Power of Peak Performance

 An often-neglected but crucial key to the puzzle of how to study effectively comes in making sure you yourself are well.
 You have to think of yourself as an athlete – an elite, exam-taking athlete.
-And you cannot possibly perform at your best unless you are taking good care of mind and body.
+And you cannot possibly perform at your best unless you are taking good care of your mind and body.

 29. Keep Going

 Some study advisors recommend setting goals about what you want to achieve in your exams.